-Mullaney began her career at Kaiser Permanente in 2008 as a hospital administrator at Sunnyside Medical Center near Portland, Oregon.
-In 2009, she oversaw expansion of the facility and the opening of the Kaiser Permanente Center for Heart and Vascular Care, which has scored in the top 12 to 15 percent of all U.S. heart centers and has earned a three-star rating — the highest possible — for quality from the Society of Thoracic Surgeons.
+In 2008, she was appointed hospital administrator at Sunnyside Medical Center near Portland, Oregon.
+She oversaw the expansion of the facility and the opening of the Kaiser Permanente Center for Heart and Vascular Care, which scored among the highest possible for quality, in all U.S. heart centers, from the Society of Thoracic Surgeons.
 She also oversaw the opening of Kaiser Permanente Westside Medical Center in 2013, which was the organization's first to earn Gold LEED certification for energy efficiency and environmentally friendly design.

-Before joining Kaiser Permanente, Mullaney served in several leadership positions, including corporate vice president of Strategic Service Lines and Regional Surgical Services, and vice president of Hospital Operations and Cardiovascular, Surgical Services Lines at Fairview Health Services, a seven-hospital system based in Minneapolis.
+Before joining Kaiser Permanente, Mullaney served in several leadership positions, including corporate vice president of strategic service lines and regional surgical services, and vice president of hospital operations and cardiovascular, surgical services lines at Fairview Health Services, a 7-hospital system based in Minneapolis.

 Mullaney received a master's degree in health care policy and management from the University of Massachusetts, Amherst, and a bachelor's degree from Eastern Connecticut State University.